federicofzn/pokeberries-api/README.md

 ## Endpoints

-GET "/": The index endpoint with a welcome message.
+- GET "/": The index endpoint with a welcome message.

+- GET "/allBerryStats": Returns raw info form all the berries.

 ## Technologies Used